eth-school/learnweb3/problems/introduction/solution.md

 prints `hello` to the terminal.

-Currently we are printing a **string** of characters to the terminal: `hello`.

-In the next challenge we focus on learning about **variables**.

-Run `javascripting` in the console to choose the next challenge.
+Run `learnweb3` in the console to choose the next challenge.